-Your purchase of our carbon offsets reduces the need for some of this high-mileage, imported fuel.
-Additionally, the homes of the lower-income families who clear our application process will derive their heat from Juneau’s rain-and-snow-fed hydropower and the magic of air source heat pumps.
-We are happy to note that wild Juneau’s hydropower resources do not effect wild salmon runs.
+Your purchase of our carbon reduction options reduces the need for some of this high-mileage, imported fuel.
+Additionally, the homes of income-qualified families will derive their heat from Juneau’s rain-and-snow-fed hydropower and the magic of air source heat pumps.
+We are happy to note that Juneau’s hydropower resources do not effect wild salmon runs.
 Juneau’s reservoirs are either far above salmon spawning areas or utilize lake-bottom drain systems.
-For more information on the benefits of air source heat pumps, details on how they function and information on the Juneau businesses that install and maintain them, please visit Renewable Juneau’s heat pump page and the resources available at Alaska Heat Smart.
+For more information on the benefits of air source heat pumps, details on how they function, and information on the Juneau businesses that install and maintain them, please visit Renewable Juneau’s heat pump page and the resources available at Alaska Heat Smart.

 How We Calculate Our Carbon Elimination

-Current data estimates the useful life of an air source heat pump to be 15 years (Fischerheating.com post on ASHP life spans). and the average expense for installation, parts, labor and electrical work of our projects to date has averaged $5,600.
-These oil and project cost realities, combined with a balance of offset purchases and donations, bring our carbon offset cost to $0.015 per pound of CO2 eliminated. ($33/tonne).
-Other carbon offset programs from across the globe offer much lower carbon prices.
+Current data estimates the useful life of an air source heat pump to be 15 years (Fischerheating.com post on ASHP life spans).
+The average expense for installation, parts, labor and electrical work of our projects over 2022 averaged $6,341.
+These oil and project cost realities, combined with a balance of offset purchases and donations, bring our 2023 carbon offset cost to $0.021 per pound of CO2 eliminated. ($46/tonne).
+Other carbon offset programs from across the globe often offer lower carbon prices.
 For residents of Alaska, this will come as no surprise.
 Nearly every commodity in Alaska costs more than its counterpart in the lower 48 states.
 All products, including heating fuel, travel 1000 miles or more to Alaska by ocean-going barge or jet plane.
 Equipment and contracted services in Alaska are not cheap.

-For additional information on our calculations, as well as links to many of the resources that we’ve utilized in pulling together out numbers, please visit Our Calculations page.
+For additional information on our calculations, as well as links to many of the resources that we’ve utilized in pulling together our numbers, please visit Our Calculations page.

 Your Carbon Reduction Purchase Makes A Difference